The Two Major Types of BPO or Broker Price Opinions

 In short, a BPO is used in situations that do not yet warrant the time and expense of a full appraisal.
 Circumstances that may call for a BPO include foreclosure, refinancing, or mortgage forbearance.

 Mortgage lenders often hire asset management companies to hire out these BPOs.
 These companies set up strict forms and procedures and there are lists of real estate professionals they approve for doing BPOs.
 Real estate agents compete for these BPOs for two reasons.
 First, many do them for the income, especially newer agents or others when business is slow.
 Second, established listing agents will do BPOs with the goal of getting the listing when the home is foreclosed.

 There are two major categories of BPOs, the Drive-By BPO and the Internal BPO.
-The name "Drive By" implies the extent of this BPO, but the task and form requirements can vary for this BPO type.
-Of course, in general, the drive-by BPO will not require the broker to get out of their vehicle nor go into the home.
-However, check the link out to see how this varies significantly by company and situation.
+The name "Drive-By" implies the extent of this BPO, but the task and form requirements can vary for this BPO type.
+Of course, in general, the drive-by BPO will not require the broker to go into the home.

 The Internal BPO can also vary in tasks and form requirements.
 It is definitely more involved, and there are usually more photos required.
 This BPO can require contact with a homeowner in foreclosure, or with a tenant who isn't aware of the situation.
 Care should be taken to know the situation and hopefully have an introduction before arrival.

 Both of these BPOs have a goal of determining a rough preliminary value of a property that is approaching or in default.
 The lender is experiencing problems in getting the mortgage payments, and they want an initial estimate of value before any other action is taken.